sarkfoundation/Decimal-Behavior/README.md

  ```<input type="text" data-behaviour="decimal" maxlength="15">```

- ##### maxlength is optional if you not set maxlength it will take 15 you want to increse change fieldLength variable in plugin file
+ ##### maxlength is optional if you not set maxlength it will take 15.
+If you want increse to change fieldLength variable in plugin file.